K0RSY/CLGame/README.md

 - [Playsound](https://github.com/TaylorSMarks/playsound) by Taylor Marks

 ## Installing
-You can install CLGame by clonning repo:
+You can install CLGame by downloading the source code or by clonning the repo:
 ```bash
 git clone https://github.com/K0RSY/CLGame.git
 ```